If they are still with your daughter or son, it’s tough being on the outside looking in and not being able to help your son/daughter out.

-Narcissists are excellent gas-lighters and manipulators, anything you say will be taken as criticism and held against you, as will any action you try to take to help your children.
+Narcissists are excellent at Gaslighting and manipulating people.
+Anything you say will be taken as criticism and held against you, as will any action you try to take to help your children.

-They are also excellent at triangulation, so try to avoid situations where you are alone with them, then your son or daughter who is being manipulated by them will find it hard to believe the narcissists realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists side and cut them off from supportive family and friends.
+They are also excellent at Triangulation, so try to avoid situations where you are alone with them.
+Your son or daughter who they are manipulating will find it hard to believe the narcissist’s realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists’ side and cut your child off from supportive family and friends.

-It’s hard when you want to protect your son or daughter and your grandchildren, you want to speak up, help out, make them see, unfortunately doing that can only alienate your further from your family, you can not go no contact as that will most likely end up with you not seeing your family.
+It’s hard when you want to protect your son or daughter and your grandchildren, and you want to speak up, help out, make them see.
+Unfortunately, doing that can only alienate you further from your family.
+You can not make no contact as that will most likely end up with you not seeing your family.

 What can you do?

-you have to remember to long term goal, that you are doing whatever necessary to stay in your children’s lives not to please the narcissist.
+You have to remember the long term goal, that you are doing whatever necessary to stay in your children’s lives, not to please the narcissist.

-- take a step back, you may not agree, you might be able to see how toxic it is, do not get involved as incredibly hard as it it, this can most likely lead to driving a bigger wedge between you and your child.
+- Take a step back.
+You may disagree, you might be able to see how toxic it is, do not get involved as incredibly hard as it is.
+This can most likely lead to driving a bigger wedge between you and your child.
 And your child leaning more on the narcissist for support.

 - Ask how the grandchildren are.
-If you don’t get a response leave it, don’t keep asking.
+If you don’t get a response, leave it, for a few weeks, then ask again.

 - Always ask if you can see them on birthdays and Christmas.
-(If you’ve already been alienated.) if it’s a no still post that card or gift.
-It’s about the children not how you feel about the parents or the parents about you.
+(If you’ve already been alienated.) if it’s a no, still post that card or gift.
+It’s about the children, not how you feel about the parents or the parents about you.

-- If you’ve already been alienated from your own child still ask now and again how they are, post cards and gifts on special occasions.
+- If you’ve already been alienated from your own child, still ask now and again how they are, post cards and gifts on special occasions.
 What they do with them is up to them.
 At least they know you care.

-- Build any bridges by swallowing hard and apologising to the narcissist, ( yes it is the narcissist’s games your apologising for and feels hideous to do.)
-But you have to let the narcissist think they are winning, even though that means going against things, you have to remember this route means you, your son/ daughter and grandchildren are still able to see each other.
+- Build any bridges by swallowing hard and apologising to the narcissist, ( yes it is the narcissist’s games you’re apologising for, and this feels hideous to do.)
+But you have to let the narcissist think they are winning, even though that means going against things.
+You have to remember this route means you, your son/ daughter and grandchildren are still able to see each other.

-- When your son or daughter or even grandchildren come explaining things to you.
-Listen and only listen, ” say that’s hard.
-I’m here whatever you want to do, I can not advise what you need to do.” ( Younger grandchildren and older if it’s safeguarding issues call nsccp or other organisations for advice. )This is because if you take your child’s side (naturally.) then they makeup with the narcissist or tell the narcissist what you said.
+- When your son or daughter or even grandchildren come explaining things to you, listen and only listen, ” say that’s hard.
+I’m here whatever you want, I can not advise what you need to do.” ( Younger grandchildren and older if it’s safeguarding issues call nsccp or other organisations for more advice. )This is because if you take your child’s side (naturally.), then they makeup with the narcissist or tell the narcissist what you said.
 Your son/daughters will feel ashamed around you.
 They will most often blame themselves.
-The narcissist will go all out to divide and conquer as they fear you will get your son/daughter to see the light, all you can do is be there.
+The narcissist will go all out to divide and conquer as they fear you will get your son/daughter to see the light.
+All you can do is be there.

 - Do not stop by unannounced.

-- Don’t try to hard to be nice or over nice.
-Keep your distance yet don’t be rude.
+- Don’t try too hard to be nice or over-friendly.
+Keep your distance, yet don’t be rude.

-- Do not remark on how they live the narcissist will take this as criticism.
+- Do not remark on how they live their lives, and the narcissist will take this as criticism.

-- If your son daughter leaves and wants your help.
-Help without judgments or I told you so, or pressure, then you’ll not be cut off if they take them back, let them know you stand by them no matter what.
+- If your son daughter leaves and wants your help, do so without judgments, or I told you so, or pressure, then you’ll not be cut off if they go back to them.
+Let them know you stand by them no matter what.
 This will make it easier for them to leave.

-- You have to make the narcissist believe they are in control, which is hard to do and makes you feel awful, stay focused on the long team goal of being a part of your son/daughters lives and any grandchildren.
+- You have to make the narcissist believe they are in control, which is hard to do and makes you feel awful.
+Stays focused on the long team goal of being a part of your son/daughters lives and any grandchildren.

 Stay strong and stay focused.
-Anyone with any advice for those reading going through the same please add in comments.
+Anyone with any advice for those going through the same, please add in comments.